akincer/stimulus-animation-orchestrator/README.md

 ### Defaults

 Defaults can be set two ways.
-You can set them in your controller instance after running super.connect() or you can set them in data attributes in your <html> tag.
+You can set them in your controller instance after running super.connect() or you can set them in data attributes in your &lt;html> tag.

 | Data Attribute                               | Config Setting                               | Description                                                               | Preset           | MDN                                                                                          |
 |----------------------------------------------|----------------------------------------------|---------------------------------------------------------------------------|------------------|----------------------------------------------------------------------------------------------|